 Makeup of leading type 1 specialist services revealed

-Dedicated pump clinics and an emphasis on structured education helped contribute to successful type 1 diabetes specialist services, according to a report published by the National Diabetes Audit (NDA).
+Dedicated pump clinics and an emphasis on structured education help contribute to successful type 1 diabetes specialist services, according to a report published by the National Diabetes Audit (NDA).

 The NDA has released the short summary report Feedback from the most successful Type 1 specialist services, revealing the factors behind the top performing centres.